[Home ] [Archive] [ فارسی ]

 Send citation to:

-jami M J, Johari A, Behzadi tayemeh M, Abaie H, Salehdoost A. Effect of silver (AgNPs) and silica nanoparticles (SiO2NPs) on growth indices and photosynthetic pigments in the microalgae, Nannochloropsis oculata. isfj 2025; 34 (3) :75-89
+jami M J, Johari A, Behzadi tayemeh M, Abaie H. Study of the effect of silver nanoparticles (AgNPs) and silica nanoparticles (SiO2NPs) on growth indices and photosynthetic pigments of the phytoplankton, Nannochloropsis oculata. isfj 2025; 34 (3) :75-89

 URL: http://isfj.ir/article-1-2857-en.html